MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/configure-infrascripts-onprem.md

 Contoso has a fault-tolerant setup.
 However, they don't have enough fault tolerance to provide three fault domains.
 They've chosen to randomly assign the fault tolerance values so that they're spread out across the minimum requirement of three fault domains.

 Contoso doesn't expect that it will have to update its cluster often.
 However, they know that they must follow the best practices for updating domain definitions.
 Therefore, they've made sure that each node for each node type is put in a different update domain.
-This approach ensures that only one node of each node type will be taken down at a time if there's a cluster update or upgrade.
+This approach ensures that only one node of each node type is taken down at a time if there's a cluster update or upgrade.

 Contoso noticed that a new service has been introduced for DMF since Application version 10.0.32.
 This service removes the need to have SSIS installed and licensed on all AOS nodes.
 They're also aware that they can disable the **SSISNodeType** node type, and that they can instead use the **ReportServerType** node type to host the DMF service by setting the **hasSSIS** to **true** on each node of the **ReportServerType** node type.
 However, because they have very resource-intensive DMF operations, they don't want to disrupt report generation.
 Therefore, they've chosen to have dedicated nodes for the service.